Haxry/Learn-a-TON/README.md

-# Gamified Learning App for TON Blockchain
+# Learn-a-TON

-Welcome to the Gamified Learning App for TON! 🚀 This app is your gateway to mastering the TON blockchain through engaging, gamified experiences.
+Welcome to Learn-a-TON! 🚀 This app is your gateway to buidling on TON blockchain through engaging, gamified experiences.
 Whether you're a beginner looking to explore blockchain technology or an expert seeking deeper insights, this app has something for everyone.

 The standout feature?
 An AI Agent that provides real-time assistance on anything related to the TON ecosystem!